sketch-myname/Internal-bot/README.md

 ## In The Future

-Internal bot will save players data from UrT: to show their statistics on a specific server if they invoke the appropriate cmd.
+Internal bot will save players data from UrT server: to show their statistics on a specific server if they invoke the appropriate cmd.

-(maybe I will do it someday, dont trust me 100% ok?)

 **Among other things, it will be there**:
 - `winratio` and `loseratio` - ratio of player's won and lost games. (**?**)